junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Detective just eyes him, then, "Whatever it is, I'm sure there is an explanation."

 "I'm counting on that."
-Grayle grins a humorless smile.
+Grayle grins with a humorless smile.
 "Good night, Detective.
 And good luck."
 He nods at the guards and turns back to the window.
 His look is troubled now, frowning at the night street outside.

 The Detective picks up the cash from the desk, puts on the hat and coat, and follows one of Grayle's men out.